MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 There is only one buffer and the display panel continuously refreshes its content on this MCU buffer.
 Consequently, the display panel can show incomplete frames and partial drawings since the drawings can be done during the refresh cycle of the display panel.
 This is the notion of **direct buffer**.
-This buffer mode is recommended for static display-based applications and/or to save memory.
+This buffer policy is recommended for static display-based applications and/or to save memory.

-In this mode, the *flush* step has no meaning (there is only one buffer).
+In this policy, the *flush* step has no meaning (there is only one buffer).

 .. figure:: images/ui_display_direct.*
    :alt: Direct Buffer